 If needed, a doctor may prescribe medications to complement the use of psychotherapy in treating PTSD.
-These include antidepressants and benzodiazepines to treat panic disorders due to PTSD.
+These include antidepressants to relieve depression and benzodiazepines to treat panic disorders due to PTSD.

-You may want to use traditional Chinese remedies to complement the use of medications.
-These include herbal soups and tonics, that reduce stress by inducing a calming effect on the mind and body.
+If you wish to consider traditional Chinese remedies to complement the use of medications, you can consume herbal soups and tonics, as these are effective for reducing stress by inducing a calming effect on the mind and body.
 However, if you are on medication, be sure to speak with your doctor before consuming soups or tonics with herbal ingredients to avoid possible interactions.

 You might have encountered a bad experience in the past, but it is unlikely that you have PTSD.
-If you are concerned about the possibility of dealing with other mental health problems, such as anxiety or depression, you should see a doctor.
+If you are concerned about the possibility of dealing with other mental health problems like anxiety or depression, you should see a doctor.

-To reduce your risk for mental health issues and PTSD, it helps to make healthier lifestyle choices.
-These include regular physical activity, healthy eating, and getting restful sleep every night.
-If you are keen to try Chinese medicine approaches, you can consume herbal formulations made of lily bulbs, sour dates, or red dates to calm your mind.
+In addition, you can also choose to make healthier lifestyle choices to lower your risk of developing these conditions.
+These include regular physical activity, healthy eating and getting restful sleep every night.
+Similarly, you can consume herbal formulations made of lily bulbs, sour dates, or red dates to calm your mind.